 It is obviously impossible for a terrestrial animal with a torso the size of a giraffe's to carry a 10 m neck.
 Sheer size is probably a necessary, but not sufficient, condition for evolving an absolutely long neck.
 Mere isometric scaling would of course suffice for larger animals to have longer necks, but Parrish (2006, p.
 213) found a stronger result: that neck length is positively allometric with respect to body size in sauropods, varying with torso length to the power 1.35.
 This suggests that the necks of super-giant sauropods may have been even longer than imagined: Carpenter (2006, p.
-133) estimated the neck length of the apocryphal giant Amphicoelias fragillimus Cope, 1878 as 16.75 m, 2.21 times the length of 7.5 m used for Diplodocus, but if Parrish's allometric curve pertained then the true value would have been 2.21^{1.35} = 2.92 times as long as the neck of Diplodocus, or 21.9 m; and the longest single vertebra would have been 187 cm long.
+133) estimated the neck length of the apocryphal giant Amphicoelias fragillimus Cope, 1878 as 16.75 m, 2.21 times the length of 7.5 m used for Diplodocus, but if Parrish's allometric curve pertained then the true value would have been 2.211.35 = 2.92 times as long as the neck of Diplodocus, or 21.9 m; and the longest single vertebra would have been 187 cm long.

 The allometric equation of Parrish (2006) is descriptive, but does not in itself suggest a causal link between size and neck length.
-As noted by Wedel et al. (2000b, p.
+As noted by Wedel, Cifelli & Sanders (2000b, p.
 377), one possible explanation is that, because of their size, sauropods were under strong selection for larger feeding envelopes, which drove them to evolve longer necks.

-Quadrupedal Stance
+Quadrupedal stance

-One of the key innovations in the evolution of sauropods was quadrupedality, facilitated by characters such as forelimb elongation, columnar limbs and short metapodials (Wilson and Sereno, 1998, p.
+One of the key innovations in the evolution of sauropods was quadrupedality, facilitated by characters such as forelimb elongation, columnar limbs and short metapodials (Wilson & Sereno, 1998, p.
 24).
 As well as providing a platform for the evolution of large body size, the stability of the quadrupedal posture also enabled the evolution of longer necks: although progressive elongation displaced the centre of mass forwards from above the hindlimbs, it remained in the stable region between fore and hindlimbs.

-Computer modelling shows that theropod dinosaurs such as Tyrannosaurus rex Osborn, 1905 attained masses of 7 or even 10 tonnes (Hutchinson et al., 2011), and other giant theropods including Therizinosaurus, Deinocheirus and Gigantorapor were probably of comparable size.
+Computer modelling shows that theropod dinosaurs such as Tyrannosaurus rex Osborn, 1905 attained masses of 7 or even 10 tonnes (Hutchinson et al., 2011), and other giant theropods including Therizinosaurus and Gigantoraptor were probably of comparable size.
 However, they did not evolve necks as long as those of sauropods with similar mass, probably in part for this reason: the increased moment caused by neck elongation in a biped must be counteracted by an equal moment caused by a longer or more massive tail, increasing the physiological cost.

-Small Head
+Small head

-The heads of sauropods were small relative to body mass.
+Sauropods inherited proportionally small heads from ancestral sauropodomorphs, and continued to reduce their proportional size.
 In many clades, they were further lightened by reduced dentition, because unlike other large-bodied animals such as hadrosaurs, ceratopsians and elephants, sauropods did not orally process their food.
-Sauropod heads were simple cropping devices with a brain and sense organs, and did not require special equipment for obtaining food, such as the long beaks of azhdarchids (Chure et al. 2010, pp. 388-389).
+Sauropod heads were simple cropping devices with a brain and sense organs, and did not require special equipment for obtaining food, such as the long beaks of azhdarchids (Chure et al., 2010, pp. 388-389).
 The reduction in head weight would have reduced the required lifting power of the necks that carried them, and therefore the muscle and ligament mass could be reduced, allowing the necks to be longer than would have been possible with heavier heads.
-Other groups of large-bodied animals have not evolved long necks, instead either developing large heads on short necks (ceratopsians, proboscideans, tyrannosaurs) or a compromise of a medium-sized head on a medium-length neck (hadrosaurs, indricotheres)
+Other groups of large-bodied animals have not evolved long necks, instead either developing large heads on short necks (ceratopsians, proboscideans, tyrannosaurs) or a compromise of a medium-sized head on a medium-length neck (hadrosaurs, indricotheres).
+It is significant that all other clades of large (>10 ton) terrestrial herbivores - ceratopsians, hadrosaurs, proboscideans, and indricotheres - practiced extensive oral processing of their food, requiring massive dentition and correspondingly large heads.